willidad/wk-charts/tasks.md

 Open
 ----
+More General: Legends on dual axis does not work as expected

-Line Scale Bug: Legend does not display correct list (only from left axis) Is this a bug or a feature ????
+- Line Scale Bug: Legend does not display correct list (only from left axis) Is this a bug or a feature ????
+- if legend defined for both, left and right y axis, only one is displayed

 Area Stacked Vertical Brushed silhouette: Tooltip markers are not positioned correctly
 Dup: Tooltip on non-zero stacked area chart positions markers wrong

+More general: Brush does not re-evaluate brush selection after a data update.
+Should either clear selection or re-position brush to the old range points on new data
-Line / area carts w ordinal scales: brush selection corrupted after data update bars / columns carts: data update shows incorrect bars at borders after data update Line / area carts w time scale: brush selection not updated after data change
+- Line / area charts w ordinal scales: brush selection corrupted after data update
+- Line / area charts w time scale: brush selection not updated after data change

+More general: area and line charts produce path errors when path contains only one data point.
+Summarizes
-area markers brushed ordinal produces d3 invalid path errors when brush area contains only a single data point (displays correctly through) line markers brushed ordinal produces d3 invalid path errors when brush area contains only a single data point (displays correctly through)
+- area markers brushed ordinal produces d3 invalid path errors when brush area contains only a single data point (displays correctly through)
+- line markers brushed ordinal produces d3 invalid path errors when brush area contains only a single data point (displays correctly through)

-line w time scale u markers brushed: if empty brush selection shows many marker bubbles at left axis (for all area and line charts with non-ordinal scales)
+- line w time scale u markers brushed: if empty brush selection shows many marker bubbles at left axis (for all area and line charts with non-ordinal scales)

 Brush highlighting does not honor range paddings

+More General: Tooltip and brush combined event handling does not work as desired
-Tooltips / Brush: Tooltips are not shown when brush extend covers an item
+- Tooltips / Brush: Tooltips are not shown when brush extend covers an item
-Brush: when mousedown over an object, crosshair cursor is displayed but brush extent dragging is not triggered
+- Brush: when mousedown over an object, crosshair cursor is displayed but brush extent dragging is not triggered
-Brush: when mousedown over brushExtent crosshair cursor is displayed (should be move cursor) - draggs correctly though Resizing page does not trigger chart resizing
+- Brush: when mousedown over brushExtent crosshair cursor is displayed (should be move cursor) - draggs correctly though

 Browser Zooming does not resize chart
+Responsive pages (css @media based resiring) does not always trigger chart resize

 TODO / Features